matlshen/StreetSprint/README.md

 https://www.openstreetmap.org/export#map=13/52.3579/-2.0783

 Tools:
-Dash: Data Visualizer
+Dash: Data Visualizer,
-Folium: Map Display
+Folium: Map Display,
 OSMnx: Parse Data

 Strategy:
-Dijkstra’s Algorithm
+Dijkstra’s Algorithm,
-Bellman-Ford Algorithm
+Bellman-Ford Algorithm,
 A* Algorithm

 Distribution of Responsibility and Roles:
-Edward: OSMnx
+Edward: OSMnx,
-Matthew: Dash
+Matthew: Dash,
 Trevor: Folium

+How To Run:
+Type 'python3 page.py' in terminal then go to http://localhost:8050/.
+Select an algorithm and enter two locations / streets within the black box on the map (make sure to type name exactly as shown on map).